realLonwaboMnyaiza/memberApp/README.md

 ### TODO List:

-- List, View Details of data items.
+- details view of members.
-- Should be able to filter the data.
+- should be able to filter the data.
-- Make sure site is responsive.
+- link fe to api.

 #### Bonus List:

-- Add tests.
+- add front end tests.
-- Css animations.
+- finish api test for get member.
+- create a member details page (FE).
+- backend filtering and pagination.